 Winter months in your hometown are always the best time to visit Bonaire, but their Visitor Center reports the best time is mid-February through May.

 Bonaire is close enough to the equator that the temperatures are fairly consistent.
 The actual fluctuations are reported to be 73F to 84F, with warmer months May to October.
 There always seems to be a nice breeze, though, thanks to trade winds.
-It’s always been sunny and dry when we travel there and they only average 22 inches in rainfall per year.
+It’s always been sunny and dry when we travel there, and they only average 22 inches of rainfall per year.

 What to Pack for Bonaire